-- Regularly communicated with customers to better understand and meet their financing needs. - Offered three-month premium deferment to ease customer needs. - Provided special lump sum of RM6,000 compassionate benefit per life upon death for life assured, agents and front-line medical workers of registered hospitals (including nonpolicyholders). - Offered additional complimentary benefits to new customers, including death benefits of RM25,000, up to RM300 for daily hospital income, and reimbursements up to RM400 for COVID-19 Test or pre-surgical COVID-19 test. - Implemented a regulatory compliant workaround solution for new sales submissions. - Accelerated digitalisation to enable end-to-end virtual sales submission, which can be activated during lockdowns.
+COVID-19 IMPACT & RESPONSE COVID-19 Impact Our Response Outcomes Cash flow disruptions of customers impacted by the economic lockdowns.
+Regularly communicated with customers to better understand and meet their financing needs.
+Offered three-month premium deferment to ease customer needs.
+Received over 400 applications for premium deferment amounting above RM600,000.
+Various challenges and hardships faced by customers following the COVID-19 pandemic.
+Provided special lump sum of RM6,000 compassionate benefit per life upon death for life assured, agents and front-line medical workers of registered hospitals (including non-policyholders).
+Offered additional complimentary benefits to new customers, including death benefits of RM25,000, up to RM300 for daily hospital income, and reimbursements up to RM400 for COVID-19 Test or pre-surgical COVID-19 test.
+Received positive feedback from our customers and agents regarding our COVID-19 initiatives.
+Lower sales due to lockdowns as well as customers' reluctance for face-to-face sales meetings.
+Implemented a regulatory compliant workaround solution for new sales submissions.
+Accelerated digitalisation to enable end-to-end virtual sales submission, which can be activated during lockdowns.
+Ensured business continuity and ability to deliver insurance solutions to customers.